Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Dataset and preliminary analyses

 The LoS velocity distributions for RS, GV, and BC galaxies are shown in Fig.~\ref{fig:vel_LoS}.
 The three distributions are not significantly different, according to a Kruskal-Wallis test \citep{KW52}, nor are their medians, according to two-by-two comparisons by the Sign test \citep{DM46}.
 However, the three distributions display different shapes.
-The resulting $A^2$ coefficient for RS galaxies is $\sim0.29$, a low value which suggests that orbits are almost completely virialised.
-On the contrary, BC galaxies exhibit a notable deviation from Gaussianity with $A^2 \sim 1.56$, corresponding to a probability value of less than $1 \%$, due to a skewed distribution towards higher velocities.
-The excess of high velocities for BC galaxies is clearly visible in Fig.~\ref{fig:phase_space_DESI} at $R<r_{200}$, and it causes a negative correlation between $R$ and $v_\text{RF}$ (Spearman rank correlation coefficient $r=0.097$, corresponding to a probability of 0.05).
+The resulting $A^2$ coefficient for RS galaxies is $0.29$, a low value that suggests that orbits are almost completely virialised.
+On the contrary, BC galaxies exhibit a notable deviation from Gaussianity with $A^2 = 1.56$, corresponding to a rejection confidence of $99\%$, due to a skewed distribution towards higher velocities.
+The excess of high velocities for BC galaxies is clearly visible in Fig.~\ref{fig:phase_space_DESI} at $R<r_{200\rm{c}}$, and it causes a negative correlation between $R$ and $v_\text{RF}$ (Spearman rank correlation coefficient $r=0.097$, corresponding to a probability of 0.05).
 No such correlation is present for the RS and GV classes.
 These characteristics of the BC velocity distribution suggest more elongated orbits for LTGs, which might be infalling towards the cluster centre from a filamentary-like structure at the near-side of the cluster along the LoS.
-This interesting feature will be addressed specifically in an upcoming paper (paper II), dedicated to substructures and dynamical state.
-GV galaxies velocity distribution shows a quite unrelaxed behaviour too, with a coefficient $A^2 \sim 1.27$, lower than that of the BC but significantly higher than that of the RS.
-As for the full sample, we found a value of $A^2 \sim 0.80$, higher than that of the RS but smaller than that of the GV, which indicates that the overall system is quite far from a full dynamical relaxation state, consistently with the presence of still infalling star forming galaxies.
+This interesting feature will be addressed specifically in an upcoming paper (Paper II), dedicated to substructures and dynamical state, along with other possible criteria based on higher moments of the velocity distribution that may help to refine the assessment of the cluster equilibrium (or lack of it).
+The GV galaxies' velocity distribution shows a quite unrelaxed behaviour too, with a coefficient of $A^2 = 1.27$, rejecting Gaussianity again at $99\%$ confidence.
+As for the full sample, we found a value of $A^2 = 0.80$, higher than that of the RS but smaller than that of the GV, which indicates that the overall system is quite far from a full dynamical relaxation state (rejected Gaussianity at $95\%$ confidence), consistent with the presence of still infalling star-forming galaxies.
+Similar LoS velocity distributions of Coma galaxies, distinguished by morphological type, were previously reported by \citet{Andreon_1996}, based on a much smaller sample.